sina-zare/sintinel/README.md

 RESTSERVER_PORT=8000                                    # port where rest-server listens (default 8000)

 # --- SSH config ---
-SSH_USER=ubuntu                                         # default SSH user for connecting to clients SSH_KEY_NAME=id_ed25519_sintinel                        # filename of the private key as mounted into the container
+SSH_KEY_NAME=id_ed25519_sintinel                        # filename of the private key as mounted into the container

 # --- Backup retention policy ---